Active Release Techniques

-Examples of this initial improvement might be a decrease in pain, improved range, less intense pain, and improved movement and activation patterns.
-Based on your injury, how long it has been present, and how you respond to your initial treatment, your ART practitioner will be able to offer you some guidance.
+Examples of this initial improvement might be decreased pain, reduced range, less intense pain, and improved movement and activation patterns.
+Based on your injury, how long it has been present, and how you respond to your initial treatment, your ART practitioner can offer you some guidance.

-While not always the case, chronic problems (an accumulation of microtraumas), old adhesions and tendinopathies (that leathery type tissue) can take longer to rehabilitate, but some improvement should be felt straight away.
+While not always the case, chronic problems (an accumulation of microtraumas), old adhesions and tendinopathies (that leathery type of tissue) can take longer to rehabilitate, but some improvement should be felt immediately.
 The key to successful ART treatment is determining the problem, defining its cause and treating that rather than chasing the pain!

 Best wishes with your ART treatment.
-ART is a new treatment approach with some amazing short and long-term results if you haven’t tried it.
+ART is a new treatment approach with excellent short and long-term results if you haven’t tried it.